ificiana/escape/README.md

 # pyweek35
 Team submission for pyweek35, repo will be renamed once we have a name for the game

+# Setup Guide
+On windows, run `setup` and then `python run_game.py` Not tested on linux and mac yet.

 # What goes here?
 Include a README file in all your packages.
 This is the perfect place to explain: